Line 1 (O-Train): Route

 Line 1 runs from Tunney's Pasture station in the west to Blair station in the east, a distance of 12.5 km including a 2.5 km tunnel running under Queen Street in the central business district, including under the Rideau Canal.
 The line connects to the existing Transitway at both ends, and to the O-Train Line 2 at Bayview station.

+While commonly and officially referred to by OC Transpo as an "electric light-rail service", Line 1 has been described as a "light metro" by some transit experts due to being completely grade-separated and utilizing SelTrac, a communications-based train control technology utilized by many rapid transit systems worldwide.
 With complete grade separation, travel time from one end to another is less than 25 minutes.
-Train frequency is every 5 minutes or better during peak hours and every 15 minutes or better after 11PM (except Sunday).
+Train frequency is every 5 minutes or better during peak hours and every 15 minutes or better after 11 pm (except Sunday).
 The hours of operation for Line 1 are: